Clay County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 259 sqmi, of which 237 sqmi is land and 23 sqmi (8.8%) is water.
 The Cumberland River flows through the center of the county from north to south, fed by the Obey River which flows through the city of Celina from its impoundment at Dale Hollow Lake, inundates much of the eastern part of the county.

-Unlike most of Tennessee, a sizable part of northern Clay County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
-Celina in particular is north of the Sun Belt.
-The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.